 Some collectors will take focus on the die varieties of the series, identified by Overton numbers.
-For nearly every issue of the series, a number of major varieties exist, which can carry different degrees of rarity.
 A full set of coins by die variety is nearly impossible to complete, although a few collectors have come close.

 Capped Bust Half Dollar Mintage